Colorado

 -

 Participants should be comfortable belaying on TR with an assisting locking belay device, and tying in with a figure 8 follow through knot.
-Some outdoor climbing experience would be helpful.

 -